shibatch/grantback/v0.2/GUIDE_FOR_ADOPTERS.md

 * Scenario:
   * Streamer A (Original Licensor) publishes their VOD 'v' under their VOD Reaction License.
   * Streamer B creates a reaction video 'w' using Streamer A's VOD 'v'.
 Under the terms, Streamer B grants back to Streamer A a license to reuse 'w'.
-  * Streamer A then creates a new video 'x' (e.g., "reacting to Streamer B's reaction"), which incorporates parts of Streamer B's video 'w' (Streamer A is using their grant-back right).
+  * Streamer A then creates a new video 'x' (e.g., "reacting to Streamer B's reaction"), which incorporates parts of Streamer B's video 'w'.
+Crucially, let's assume Streamer A also publishes this new video 'x' under Streamer A's VOD Reaction License.

 * Now, what if Streamer C (an unrelated third streamer) wants to react to Streamer A's video 'x' to create their own video 'y'?